marshmatter/voids-discord-bot/README.md

 /startvoting

-This will start Voting Period.
+This will start the Voting Period.

 /stopvoting